 What if you don’t ever remember being happy?

 Persistent Depressive Disorder – PDD (F34.1) is new to the DSM-5.
 The DSM is the book professionals use to identify mental illnesses.
 This diagnosis is the result of merging Dysthymia and another group of symptoms which was being researched as Chronic Major Depression.
-Some other variation on the depressive theme were being called Minor Depressive Disorder, which did not get recognized as such but kind of fits here.
+Some other variations on the depressive theme were being called Minor Depressive Disorder, which did not get recognized as such but kind of fits here.

-While we may label these conditions as chronic or minor, there is nothing minor about them if you are someone who has this condition.
+While we may label these conditions as chronic or minor, there is nothing minor about them if you are someone who has this condition?

 The defining characteristic of Persistent Depressive Disorder – PDD, is a pervasive sadness that just won’t go away.
 People who have this condition are always sad or unhappy.
 They may describe themselves as “always down” or having the blues.
 While this can cause a lot of impairment, people who have PDD come to think of their chronic sadness as “Just the way I am.”

-It is estimated that about two percent of the U. S. population have PDD.
+It is estimated that about two percent of the U. S. population has PDD.
 Many people with PDD also experience a substance use disorder.
 There is also an overlap between PDD and Cluster B and Cluster C personality disorders, both of which, to my way of thinking, may have their roots in negative childhood experiences.

 Persistent Depressive Disorder (PDD) is more disabling than Major Depressive Disorder.

 PDD has been identified on brain scans and seems to affect at least four separate brain regions.
 PDD is long-lasting, at least two years, often more.
 During this time someone with PDD may also experience an episode of Major Depressive Disorder.
 While the major depressive episode may come and go the PDD often remains relatively constant.
-Because of this constant feature people with PDD may not be able to ever feel really happy and their functioning, day-to-day, is more impacted than those with Major Depressive Disorder only.
+Because of this constant feature, people with PDD may not be able to ever feel really happy and their functioning, day-to-day, is more impacted than those with Major Depressive Disorder only.

-Persistent Depressive Disorder (PDD) is chameleon like.
+Persistent Depressive Disorder (PDD) is chameleon-like.

 Chronic unending depression has a lot of variations.
 This disorder can exhibit itself a great many ways.
-As a result there are eighteen separate specifiers that can and should be added after the F43.1 These specifiers are not exclusive, so one person may also get several specifiers added to the Persistent Depressive Disorder (PDD) diagnosis.
+As a result, there are eighteen separate specifiers that can and should be added after the F43.1 These specifiers are not exclusive, so one person may also get several specifiers added to the Persistent Depressive Disorder (PDD) diagnosis.

 Specifiers include with: